F5Networks/f5-aws-cloudformation-v2/examples/quickstart/README.md

 To deploy a **BYOL** instance:

+  1. Update the **licenseType** input parameter to use `byol` or update the **bigIpCustomImageId** input parameter to use `byol` image.
-  1. Update the **bigIpLicenseKey** input parameters to reference the registration key to use when licensing the BIG-IP instance.
+  2. Update the **bigIpLicenseKey** input parameters to reference the registration key to use when licensing the BIG-IP instance.
       Example:
       ```json
       "bigIpLicenseKey":{
         "value": "AAAAA-BBBBB-CCCCC-DDDDD-EEEEEEE"
       }
       ```
-  2. Update the **licenseType** input parameter to use `byol` or update the **bigIpCustomImageId** input parameter to use `byol` image.
+  3. Update the **bigIpRuntimeInitConfig** input parameter to reference the corresponding `byol` config file (for example, `runtime-init-conf-3nic-byol-with-app.yaml`).

-Other changes may require customizing the example configuration files.
-See [Changing the BIG-IP Deployment](#changing-the-big-ip-deployment) for customization details.
+However, most changes require customizing the example configuration files.

+To change BIG-IP configuration:

+1. Edit/modify the declaration(s) in the example runtime-init config file with the new `<VALUES>`.
+For example, if you wanted to change the DNS or NTP settings, update values in the Declarative Onboarding declaration:

+    Example:

+    ```yaml
+              My_Dns:
+                class: DNS
+                nameServers:
+                  - <YOUR_CUSTOM_DNS_SERVER>
+              My_License:
+                class: License
+                licenseType: regKey
+                regKey: '{{{LICENSE_KEY}}}'
+              My_Ntp:
+                class: NTP
+                servers:
+                  - <YOUR_CUSTOM_NTP_SERVER>
+                timezone: UTC
+    ```

+2. Publish/host the customized runtime-init config file at a location reachable by the BIG-IP at deploy time (for example, S3, git, etc.).
+3. Update the **bigIpRuntimeInitConfig** input parameter to reference the new URL of the updated BIG-IP configuration.

 In order deploy additional virtual services: